Email Address Breach Summary and Analysis

 In March 2024, millions of rows of data from the New Zealand media company MediaWorks was publicly posted to a popular hacking forum.
 The incident exposed 163k unique email addresses provided by visitors who filled out online competitions and included names, physical addresses, phone numbers, dates of birth, genders and the responses to questions in the competition.
 Some victims of the breach subsequently received ransom demands requesting payment to have their data deleted.

 In March 2024, tens of millions of records allegedly breached from AT&T were posted to a popular hacking forum.
 Dating back to August 2021, the data was originally posted for sale before later being freely released.
-AT&T maintains that there has not been a breach of their systems and that the data originated from elsewhere.
+At the time, AT&T maintained that there had not been a breach of their systems and that the data originated from elsewhere.
+12 days later, AT&T acknowledged that data fields specific to them were in the breach and that it was not yet known whether the breach occurred at their end or that of a vendor.
+AT&T also proceeded to reset customer account passcodes, an indicator that there was sufficient belief passcodes had been compromised.
 The incident exposed names, email and physical addresses, dates of birth, phone numbers and US social security numbers.

 • ClickASnap - 3,262,980 breached accounts